Witch trials in Sweden

 Sweden was a country with few witch trials compared to other countries in Europe.
 In Sweden, about four hundred people were executed for witchcraft prior to the last case in 1704.
-Most of these cases (circa 280) occurred during a short but intense period; the eight years between 1668 and 1676, when the witch hysteria called Det stora oväsendet ("The Great Noise") took place, causing a large number of witch trials in the country.
-It is this infamous period of intensive witch hunt that is most well known and explored and given attention.
+Most of these cases (circa 280) occurred during a short but intense period; the eight years between 1668 and 1676, when the witch hysteria called Det stora oväsendet ("The Great Noise" or "The Great Unrest") took place, causing a large number of witch trials in the country.
+It is this infamous period of intensive witch hunt that is most well known and explored.

 The first wave: Swedish witch trials before 1668

 In the Middle Ages, sorcery was not considered a serious crime.
-Sorcery was criminalized in Sweden–Finland in the County Law of 1350, which stated death penalty for sorcery only if it had been combined with murder (maleficium), but there are no confirmed case that anyone was actually executed for sorcery in Sweden during the Middle Ages.
+Sorcery was criminalized in Sweden (with Finland) in the County Law of 1350, which stated death penalty for sorcery only if it had been combined with murder (maleficium), but there are no confirmed case that anyone was actually executed for sorcery in Sweden during the Middle Ages.

 There are a few sorcery cases where the outcome is unknown (but was probably fines), such as a case from Arboga city's notebook in 1471, when Karin and Birgitta Andersdotter were accused of witchcraft.
 Another one, the case of Eric Clauesson from 1492, who was executed for consorting with the Pagan god Odin (viewed by the Christian church as a demon), could be categorized as a witch trial, but also as a heresy trial.

 This law was valid until 1608.